 The DSA is a trade association for the direct selling sector and seeks to promote:

-Under the Financial Services and Markets Act 2000, the FSA are the single statutory regulator responsible for regulating deposit-taking, insurance and investment business.
-The FSA are also responsible for tackling market abuse, promoting public understanding of the financial system and reducing financial crime.
+The Financial Conduct Authority (FCA) is responsible for regulating deposit-taking, insurance and investment business.
+The FCA is also responsible for tackling market abuse, promoting public understanding of the financial system and reducing financial crime.

 PhonepayPlus regulates all premium rate telecommunications products or services - such as competitions, TV voting, helplines, adult entertainment, mobile ringtone and logo downloads, news alerts or interactive games - that are charged to users' phone bills or pre-pay accounts.

 PhonepayPlus's purpose is to establish, maintain and ensure compliance with appropriate standards of protection for users of premium rate information and entertainment services, and in doing so, contribute towards the development of the industry.
 It can investigate complaints and has the power to fine companies and bar access to services.
 In addition, it offers free advice and guidance to both existing and new service providers.